-Everyone’s life story is individual and important!
-The Age UK Oldham Life Story Project works with older people in both residential care and the community to record their life histories.
-We then bring these stories together in a personalised Life Story Book which can be shared with families, friends and Care Staff time & time again….
+Everyone’s story is unique and important.
+Our Life Story project works with older people to produce a personalised Life Story Book that can be shared with family, friends and carers.

 Our brilliant volunteer visitors and typists both play a central role in documenting the lives of older people.
 Volunteers visit clients on a weekly basis, and encourage them through friendly chats to reminisce and recall special events, people and places that have played an important part in their life.
 Using a form as a prompt, people are encouraged to share memories and include as much or as little as they want in their own story book.